WMFO/Rivendell-Spinitron-Update/README.md

 ###08/12/12
 Fix bug where script would never log as DJ with open playlist. curl now times out instead of freezing RDAirplay. - Max Goldstein

+###9/25/12
+Restrict access to files containing credentials automatically in the Makefile. - Max Goldstein